 RX and TX FIFOs can be implemented in memory and it is recommended to use the DMA to transfer data between the FIFOs and the RF Data register, RFD.
-The DMA channel used to transfer received data to memory when the radio is in RX mode would have RFD as the source (SRCADDR[15:0]), the RX FIFO memory destination in as (DRSTADDR[15:0]), and RADIO as DMA trigger (TRIG[4:0]).
-For description on the usage of DMA, refer to Section 12.5 on Page 101.
+The DMA channel used to transfer received data to memory when the radio is in RX mode would have RFD as the source (SRCADDR[15:0]), the RX FIFO in memory as destination (DRSTADDR[15:0]), and RADIO as DMA trigger (TRIG[4:0]).
+For description on the usage of DMA, refer to Section 12.5 on Page 98.